New York Athletic Club: History

 In 1866, William Buckingham Curtis, Harry Buermeyer, and John C. Babcock opened a gymnasium on the corner of 6th Avenue and 14th Street in their New York City apartment, after discussing the rapid rise of organized athletics in England.
 Interest in their gym grew, and the three men decided to found the New York Athletic Club on September 8, 1868.
 The club was modeled after the London Athletic Club.
 Their goal was to sponsor athletic competitions in the New York area, and to keep official records for different sports.
 The NYAC was established on September 8, 1868.
 Its Constitution and Bylaws were adopted in December 1868.
 In the beginning there was no initiation fee, but $10 was required for the first six months of dues.

-The club obtained the Mott Haven grounds with cinder track in 1875, using the Mott Haven grounds were used for several national athletic championships.
+The club obtained the Mott Haven grounds with cinder track in 1875.
+The Mott Haven grounds were used for several national athletic championships.

 In 1879, when the club had 170 members, it published rules in various amateur sports, including fencing, sparring, and Greco-Roman wrestling.
 The NYAC can be considered the foundation for amateur athletics in the United States.
 It was the first organization to compile and apply a code of rules for the government of athletic meetings, the first to offer prizes for open amateur games, and the first to hold an amateur championship.

 As of 2022, New York Athletic Club members have won 271 Olympic medals: 151 gold, 54 silver, and 66 bronze.
 NYAC athletes have competed at every modern Summer Olympics since 1896, with the exception of the 1980 Summer Olympics in Moscow, which the United States boycotted.
 57 NYAC members competed for six countries at the 2020 Summer Olympics in Tokyo, winning medals in 10 events.

 From 1896 to 1912 (a span counting 16 consecutive seasons) the New York Athletic Club had a team represented in the American Amateur Hockey League and played its games at the St. Nicholas Rink at 69 West 66th Street in Manhattan.
 The NYAC ice hockey branch won league championship honors four times: in 1896–97, 1897–98, 1908–09 and 1909–10.
 Canadian hockey player Tom Howard, who won the Stanley Cup with the Winnipeg Victorias in February 1896, played four season with the team between 1899 and 1903.